 Western Exterminator has found a number of places where bed bugs can hide, breed, and feed outside of the bed or the bedroom.
 Bed bugs are small and crafty, capable of hiding just about anywhere they can wriggle into.
 Bed bugs prefer to hide between feedings to digest the blood and use it to create eggs and reproduce.
 Plus, bed bugs can go long periods of time between feedings, so they may be hiding in these places for a while.

-Some of the unexpected places our specialists have found bed bugs include:
+Some of the unexpected places our Technicians have found bed bugs include:

 - Electrical outlets – more specifically, behind the plastic or metal electric outlet covers.
 Very often these are located in the bedroom, but these insects can also be found in other rooms around the house or building.